 Enhancing Your Birdhouse with Natural Deterrents

 Protecting your birdhouse from predators can be done with natural deterrents.
 Using birdhouse design ideas with natural barriers adds security for birds.
-Plants like lavender or rosemary can repel predators20.
+Plants like lavender or rosemary can repel predators.

 Planting certain plants around the birdhouse can help.
-Using materials like bamboo or thorny branches can also deter predators20.
-Birdhouse construction tips, like installing a predator guard or sloping roof, can also help21.
+Using materials like bamboo or thorny branches can also deter predators.
+Birdhouse construction tips, like installing a predator guard or sloping roof, can also help.

 Some natural deterrents for your birdhouse include: